-I returned to a hectic day at work, but before running I managed to read Chrissie Wellington’s latest blog post about body confidence: http://www.chrissiewellington.org/blog/new-years-musings-body-confidence/ Whilst I agree with her proposition that everyone has some issues with body confidence, there is a difference between being paranoid about what you look like and being acutely aware that you are a significantly larger build than the majority of your fellow athletes.
-I’ll try to bear in mind her suggestion that it’s how your body functions that is more important than what it looks like, but that’s difficult in an image-obsessed world!
+I returned to a hectic day at work.
+Before running I managed to read Chrissie Wellington’s latest blog post about body confidence.
+I agree with her proposition that everyone has some issues with body confidence.
+However, there is a difference between being paranoid about what you look like and being acutely aware that you are a significantly larger build than the majority of your fellow athletes.
+I’ll try to bear in mind her suggestion that it’s how your body functions that is more important than what it looks like.
+However, that’s difficult in an image-obsessed world!

 I also read a really interesting blog post by Tough Mudder of 4, where she demonstrated how she has significantly increased her flexibility in a really short space of time.
 I’m concerned about how much flexibility I’ve lost since quitting gymnastics and karate, so I must start stretching again.